Research Exposure Requirement

 You may sign up for studies and keep track of your research participation credits using the online Sona system, available here: http://shepherd.sona-systems.com/

-Ordinarily, a user account will be created for you at the beginning of the semester.
+Ordinarily, a user account will be created for you during the second week of the semester.
 If that does not happen, then you should contact the Research Exposure Coordinator (below).
 When your account is created, you will receive an e-mail from the Sona system with your login User ID and password.
 Keep these in a safe place, as you will need them to access the system during the semester.

 Research Exposure Coordinator